About

 # launch the website and copy the api key

-start https://wakatime.com/api-key
+open https://wakatime.com/api-key

 # run the following cmd inside neovim and paste the key